korpling/graphANNIS/docs/src/cli.md

 To load a corpus fully into main memory, use the `preload` command.

 [^rename]: When downloading a binary from the release page, on MacOS you might need to rename the downloaded file from `annis.osx` to `annis`.
 The executable is called `annis.exe` on Windows.

+[^stacksize]: For some corpora, the import process might need a lot of stack size (a different type of main memory used by programs) and would crash during import with an error.
+On Linux systems, you can run `ulimit -s unlimited` in the shell before starting the graphANNIS CLI to allow an unlimited stack size when the import fails otherwise.